Tips for New Scrum Masters Part III: Facilitating Focus and Alignment on Agile Teams

 These interpersonal skills can be incredibly hard to master but will ultimately help shape you into a better facilitator, teammate, and employee.

-If you’re interested in improving and growing your facilitation skills, we're excited to announce our new course, Agile Coaching Skills - Certified Facilitator (ACS-CF).
-This course is taught by experienced practitioners and feature live facilitation practice.
+If you’re interested in improving and growing your facilitation skills, check out Certified Agile Facilitator (CAF).
+This course is taught by experienced practitioners and features live facilitation practice.
 To learn more about the course and view the learning objectives, click here.

 Related Collection